State of North Queensland: History

 According to The Courier-Mail in 2010, the majority of North Queensland mayors were in favour of the separation from Queensland proper.
 Only two of the 100 delegates at the NQ Local Government Association meeting were against the proposal – the two being Mayor Val Schier (Cairns) and Mayor Ben Callcott (Charters Towers).

 In 2013, social demographer Bernard Salt said that Townsville would go from regional powerhouse to metropolitan city by 2026, and that there are fewer people living in the state of Tasmania than in North Queensland.

 Supporters of the North Queensland state include Geoffrey Blainey, and Member of Parliament Bob Katter and former member Clive Palmer.

 One of many proposals stated that North Queensland would contain 785,890 people, ranking slightly above that of Tasmania, although lower than that of South Australia.
 In area, it would be 735,300 square kilometres, ranking between New South Wales and Victoria, and bringing Queensland down to the third largest state/territory in Australia.

 In the election periods of September 2016 and also October 2020 Katter's Australian Party sought to split Queensland into two states.
 It was also in 2016 the Liberal National Party state convention voted down a motion to hold a referendum at a state convention.

-MP Bill Byrne believes that a North Queensland state would not be economically viable, as mining royalties are only a modest portion of the entire Queensland state budget (only $2-3 billion of $50 billion state budget), while costs for delivering power would be much higher without money from South-East Queensland consumers.
+MP Bill Byrne believes that a North Queensland state would not be economically viable, as mining royalties are only a modest portion of the entire Queensland state budget (only $2–3 billion of $50 billion state budget), while costs for delivering power would be much higher without money from South East Queensland consumers.

+On 22 May 2024 Robbie Katter introduced a motion in the Queensland Parliament that would separate North Queensland from the rest of the state, and called for a referendum to be held in the North to allow residents to have their say on the matter.
+Katter claimed that the region was being neglected by the state's South East, particularly in the areas of investment, infrastructure and disaster relief.
+The motion was ultimately resolved in the negative under standing order 106(10).